andrenakhavali/accelerator_workshop/Run_Rstudio_on_Accelerator.md

 1. Simply click **“Dispatch Routine.”**
 2. The system will create your RStudio container and start it automatically.
 3. Once the container is ready, click **“Jobs”** to access your environment.
+4. Click on the link to open the Rstudio

 ---